Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 3. Contact the proposed nominating department

-Prospective applicants* interested in applying for the Vanier must email the Graduate Officer of the department where they intend to hold the Vanier (if successful) by August 3 and provide him/her with the following:
+Prospective applicants* interested in applying for the Vanier must email the Graduate Officer/Associate Chair of the department where they intend to hold the Vanier (if successful) by August 2 and provide him/her with the following:

-*In situations where the department has identified a prospective competitive applicant, the department co-ordinator must still email the Assistant Director, Graduate Financial Aid & Awards (copying the applicant) by August 31 confirming their support.
+*In situations where the department has identified a prospective competitive applicant, the department co-ordinator must still email the Associate Director, Graduate Financial Aid & Awards (copying the applicant) by August 16 confirming their support.

 Reminder: the Vanier CGS can only be held at the institution that is providing the endorsement; students can only be nominated by one university.
 Students are strongly encouraged to pursue their studies at a university other than that (or those) which granted the undergraduate and previous graduate degrees.

 Once the applicant knows they have received departmental endorsement, they may proceed with requesting transcripts.
 Applicants who are currently registered at Waterloo may proceed with completing the Vanier applicant transcript request form (web form) by 3:00 p.m.
-(EST) on September 20, 2018.
+ET on September 26, 2019.
 (Late requests will NOT be processed.)

 Applicants not currently registered at Waterloo but intend to be for their doctoral program, are responsible for obtaining transcripts from their previous institution(s).
-The transcripts must be in a sealed envelope with "for Vanier competition" written on the envelope and be sent to the attention of the Assistant Director, Graduate Financial Aid & Awards in Graduate Studies and Postdoctoral Affairs, 2nd floor Needles Hall no later than September 20, 2018.
+The transcripts must be in a sealed envelope with "for Vanier competition" written on the envelope and sent to the attention of the Associate Director, Graduate Financial Aid & Awards in Graduate Studies and Postdoctoral Affairs (GSPA), 2nd floor Needles Hall no later than September 26, 2019.

 GSPA will ensure transcripts are uploaded to endorsed student’s applications in ResearchNet prior to final submission to the agency.